By the end of this post, there’s a good chance that you may fail to get the point.

 That’s because the education world — and society in general — falls short on understanding failure.
 Dictionaries define it as “not meeting a desirable or intended objective.”
 Thesauruses list it as an antonym to success.

 Business and science, on the other hand, have a different take.
 In those worlds, trying something without succeeding is not failing — it's merely one step in the journey to ultimate success.
-It’s also creating a whole new American mantra in boardrooms across the world: Fail fast and fail often.
+It’s also creating a mantra in boardrooms across the world: Fail fast and fail often.

 Aspire to screw up

-Many think that this new attitude toward failure should start in the classroom.
-But instead, the traditional classroom structure may be sabotaging successful failure.
+Many think that this positive attitude toward failure should start in the classroom.

 How to right this wrong

 Technology may be the best tool yet to teach resilience and risk-taking.
-For instance, the entire foundation of game design is built on failing repeatedly because of all the things players must try before beating the game.
+For instance, the entire foundation of game design is built on failing repeatedly because of all the things players must try before beating the game, points out Douglas Kiang, a computer science teacher at Punahou School in Honolulu, Hawaii.
 That’s why modern games allow you to save at any point.
 Students can save their games, take a risk and then restore it to that safe spot if they fail.
 After all, the goal of most games isn’t about getting through the room successfully the first time.
 It’s about learning how to get through the room.

 Tech also offers answers on the grading front.
 For instance, you can mimic grading that reflects MOOCs and self-paced online courses that give students as much time as they need, but they must complete the work to move on.
 They can also level up similar to a video game: Students who keep trying could continue to gain points, and nothing they do would drop them below, say, a Level 3.

 Other approaches include:

 - Allow high school students to self-test on their own against a standard to skirt social stigma surrounding failing.